 19. Mailchimp

 Mailchimp’s homepage is vibrant and reflects the brand’s casual personality.
-Bold typography and fun illustrations make the user experience enjoyable, while enticing and clear calls-to-action, like “Save 50% for 12 months,” drive user registration.
+Bold headlines immediately communicate key messages, while bold typography and fun illustrations make the user experience enjoyable.
+Enticing and clear calls-to-action, like “Save 50% for 12 months,” drive user registration.

 Key Takeaway: Infuse your brand’s personality into your homepage design to create a fun and memorable user experience.
 Prominent calls-to-action are key to driving engagement.